|

 231. taxonomy

-a classification of organisms into groups based on similarities of structure or origin etc
+a classification of organisms based on similarities

 Terminology servers range from: